 Center X/Y and Stretch can work together to create wave-like effects, including a horizontal or vertical wave.

-By default, Ripple Z Rings auto-animates so the Ripple Phase parameter allows us to offset the phase of the ripple auto- animation allowing for more control over when and where the waves appear.
+Ripple Phase: offsets the phase of the ripple auto- animation allowing for more control over when and where the waves appear.

 TIP: It is also possible to manually drive the ripple by setting the Animation Speed to zero and animating the Ripple Phase parameter with keyframes.

-The Wave Height or amplitude adjusts the height of the individual waves, with higher values resulting in larger waves.
+Wave Height: or amplitude adjusts the height of the individual waves, with higher values resulting in larger waves.

 Amplitude determines the height of the waves and Frequency determines the frequency of waves.
 Adjusting one of these parameters has some effect on the other so it is recommended to adjust them in relation to each other to get the desired result.